exakat/php-dictionary/dictionary/test.ini.rst

 Tests may be manual, when they are executed manually.
 Those are not recorded.
 Test may be automated, when they are executed by another piece of software.

-PHP has several testing framework: PHPunit, pest, pint, simpletest, atoum.
+PHP offers several testing framework, such as PHPunit, pest, pint, simpletest, atoum.

 Tests are often further automated in a Continuous Integration Pipeline.